 It is incredibly easy to slip or trip and fall whether indoors or outdoors.
 According to the National Floor Safety Institute, slips and falls are the leading cause of lost days from work.
 Moreover, they are the main reason employees in the United States file workers’ compensation claims and the primary cause of workplace injury for people age 55 and over.

 Falls can occur because of spilled liquids, wet floors, uneven floors, clutter, loose carpets, and exposed cords.
 Rain can also make parking lots, stairs, and walkways hazardous.
 If you slip and fall in the course of your work, you need to seek prompt medical attention and report the injury to your employer as soon as possible.
+If you’re interested in learning more about who’s at fault for your scaffolding accident injuries, visit this FAQ page

 Repetitive Strain Injuries